-10.58 Local Plan policy LP21 requires development proposals to demonstrate that they can accommodate sustainable modes of transport and can be accessed effectively and safely by all users.
-The policy also states that new development will normally be permitted where safe and suitable access to the site can be achieved for all people, and where the residual cumulative impacts of development are not severe.

-- 10.59 Paragraph 110 of the NPPF states that, in assessing applications for development, it should be ensured that appropriate opportunities to promote sustainable transport modes can be or have been taken up, that safe and suitable access to the site can be achieved for all users, and that any significant impacts from the development on the transport network (in terms of capacity and congestion), or highway safety, can be cost-effectively mitigated to an acceptable degree.
-Paragraph 111 of the NPPF adds that development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highways safety, or if the residual cumulative impacts on the road network would be severe. - 10.60 Existing highway conditions must be noted.
+- 10.64 Local Plan policy LP21 requires development proposals to demonstrate that they can accommodate sustainable modes of transport and can be accessed effectively and safely by all users.
+The policy also states that new development will normally be permitted where safe and suitable access to the site can be achieved for all people, and where the residual cumulative impacts of development are not severe. - 10.65 Paragraph 110 of the NPPF states that, in assessing applications for development, it should be ensured that appropriate opportunities to promote sustainable transport modes can be or have been taken up, that safe and suitable access to the site can be achieved for all users, and that any significant impacts from the development on the transport network (in terms of capacity and congestion), or highway safety, can be cost-effectively mitigated to an acceptable degree.
+Paragraph 111 of the NPPF adds that development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highways safety, or if the residual cumulative impacts on the road network would be severe. - 10.66 Existing highway conditions must be noted.
 The site lies approximately 1.2km to the north of Cleckheaton Town Centre and is located to the east of Hunsworth Lane (the B6121).
 Beyond an intervening strip of land, the application site has a frontage to Hunsworth Lane approximately 100m long, where the road runs downhill from north to south.
 Footways exist on both sides of the carriageway, the road is lit, a 30mph speed restriction applies, and there are central double white lines prohibiting overtaking.
 "SLOW" road markings exist on the carriageway.
-On-street parking is restricted by double yellow lines along part of the application site's Hunsworth Lane frontage, however onstreet parking is allowed (and occurs) further to the north.
-A signalled junction exists to the north where Hunsworth Lane meets Whitehall Road (the A58). - 10.61 At the site's northern edge, access to the dwellings at Merchant Fields Farm is provided via an unadopted track at the end of Kilroyd Drive which passes through the application site. - 10.62 Public footpath SPE/41/10 runs alongside the southwestern site boundary, and public footpath SPE/44/30 runs through the northeast corner of the site and continues alongside the site's south-eastern boundary. - 10.63 The proposed layout retains the two separate points of vehicular access which were proposed under the previous application (ref: 2019/93303).
+On-street parking is restricted by double yellow lines along part of the application site's Hunsworth Lane frontage, however on-street parking is allowed (and occurs) further to the north.
+A signalled junction exists to the north where Hunsworth Lane meets Whitehall Road (the A58).

+- 10.67 The site is not close to a railway station.
+The nearest bus stops on Hunsworth Lane and Whitehall Road West offer only a limited service to Bradford, Brighouse and East Bierley, as well as one bus a day to Leeds.
+Further to the south, however, a frequent service between Bradford and Wakefield (via Dewsbury) is available from bus stops on Bradford Road. - 10.68 At the site's northern edge, access to the dwellings at Merchant Fields Farm is provided via an unadopted track at the end of Kilroyd Drive which passes through the application site. - 10.69 Public footpath SPE/41/10 runs alongside the southwestern site boundary, and public footpath SPE/44/30 runs through the northeast corner of the site and continues alongside the site's south-eastern boundary. - 10.70 The proposed layout retains the two separate points of vehicular access which were proposed under the previous application (ref: 2019/93303).
 The proposed internal layout is largely as per the previous application.